zzak00/nlp_with_transformers_visualizations/chapter1.md

 ![Figure 2](visuals/attention_sentence.png)

-### The following figure explains the processe of applying the attention mechanisme on a RNN.
+### The following figure explains the process of applying the attention mechanism on an RNN.

 ![Figure 3](visuals/attention_mechanisme_inRNN.png)

 But Although adding the attention mechanism to RNNs has improved performance and produced much better translations,😕 training RNNs on large datasets is time-consuming as they are not parallelizable ( ***Curse of recurrence!!*** ).

-And this is where the **the Transformeres** shine with the introduction of the **self attention**, a mechanism that opetates on all states in the same layer of a neural network.The outputs of the self-attention mechanisms serve as input to feed-forward networks.
+This is where **Transformers** shines with the introduction of **self-attention**, a mechanism that operates on all states in the same layer of a neural network.
+The outputs of the self-attention mechanisms serve as input to feed-forward networks.
-This architecture trains much faster than recurrent models and improve the performance.
+This architecture trains much faster than recurrent models and improves performance.

 The following example illustrates the functionality of this mechanism: